MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 * background - how do colleagues assess your performance at previous companies?
 * some want all of the above, and want it now (then they might become upset there are very few qualified enough to fill in vacancies)

+I think that the focus can either be on testing for knowledge/skills or on testing for problem solving/soft skills + background checks.

 Now of course there are lots of different means to test a candidate -

 ## Coding questions